SEC660: Advanced Penetration Testing, Exploit Writing, and Ethical Hacking

 - SEC617: Wireless Ethical Hacking, Penetration Testing, and Defenses

-- FOR508: Advanced Digital Forensics and Incident Response
+- FOR508: Advanced Digital Forensics, Incident Response, and Threat Hunting

 - FOR610: Reverse-Engineering Malware: Malware Analysis Tools and Techniques